dantechu/phraser/phraser/ios-widget.md

 1. Open `ios/Runner.xcworkspace` in Xcode (NOT `.xcodeproj`)
 2. In the Project Navigator, verify you can see:
    - `Runner` (main app target)
-   - `PhraserWidget` (widget extension target)
+   - `PhraserWidgetExtension` (widget extension target)
-3. If PhraserWidget target is missing, you'll need to create it (see Section 6)
+3. If PhraserWidgetExtension target is missing, you'll need to create it (see Section 6)

 ---